-- C. Limitations and Mitigation for Disturbance of HCAs - 2.
-Discretionary Review to Approve Mitigation that Varies the Number and Size of Trees and Shrubs within an HCA
+C. Limitations and Mitigation for Disturbance of HCAs

+2. Discretionary Review to Approve Mitigation that Varies the Number and Size of Trees and Shrubs within an HCA a.
+The applicant shall submit the following information:

 An applicant seeking discretionary approval to proportionally vary the number and size of trees and shrubs required to be planted under Subsection 19.402.11.D.2 (e.g., to plant fewer larger trees and shrubs or to plant more smaller trees and shrubs), but who will comply with all other applicable provisions of Subsection 19.402.11, shall be subject to the following process: